Women's suffrage in Alaska: Alaska Native women and voting

-Alaska became a segregated state with different areas and rules for whites and indigenous people.
+Alaska became a segregated state with different areas and rules for non-native and indigenous people.
 ANB protested the segregation with boycotts.
 Governor Ernest Gruening felt that an anti-discrimination law was needed.
 A bill was sent to the territorial legislature in 1943, but was narrowly defeated.
 Gruening actively recruited Alaska Natives through the ANB and by 1944, Frank Peratrovich (Tlingit) and Andrew Hope (Tlingit) were elected into office.
 Also that year, Alberta Schenck (Inupiaq) was arrested for resisting segregation in a theater in Nome, Alaska.
 The publicity surrounding her arrest led to Schenck being elected the Queen of Nome in 1944.
 Another young activist who also staged a sit in at a theater in Nome was Holger Jorgensen (Inupiaq).

 When the Alaska Territorial Legislation opened in 1945, one of the top issues was dealing with civil rights for Native Alaskans.
 Alaska Natives "turned out in full force" to the hearings.
 During the proceedings Elizabeth Peratrovich (Tlingit), a president of the ANS testified about how it felt to be subject to segregation.
 Peratrovich's speech helped turn sentiment towards the bill.
 After hours of debate, the bill was passed and signed into law on February 16, 1945.
 The Alaska Equal Rights Act of 1945 ended segregation of Native Alaskans.
 However, there was still discrimination against Native Alaskans accessing their right to vote.

 When Alaska became a state, the new constitution specified a more lenient literacy test.
 In 1970, the Alaska state legislature adopted women's suffrage and a referendum ratified a constitutional amendment against literacy tests in the state.
 The Voting Rights Act of 1965 (VRA), modified in 1975, provided additional help for individuals who do not speak English.
 This affects around 14 census areas in Alaska where individuals must have help in Native Alaskan languages.
 Into the twenty-first century, many villages in Alaska that have large Alaska Native populations continue to face barriers to voting.